-- A. Section Includes: Thin-set ceramic floor tile, cove base, wall tile and accessories. - B. Related Sections: - 1.
+- A. Section Includes: Thin-set ceramic glazed mosaic floor tile, base, glass mosaic wall tile, special shapes and accessories. - B. Related Sections: - 1.
 Section 07 26 00 Vapor Retarders (for floor protection paper). - 2.
 Section 09 29 00 Gypsum Board (for cement based backer board). - 3.
-Section 09 05 15 Color Design (for color selections).

-A. Product Data: Manufacturer's product data and written instructions for recommended installation and maintenance practices for each type of product indicated.

-B. Samples:

-- 1. Two samples of each type and composition of tile and for each color and finish required. - 2.
-Assembled samples, with grouted joints, for each type and composition of tile and for each color and finish required. - a.
-Mount on 24 Inches square plywood or hardboard backing. - Stone thresholds in 6-inch lengths. - C. Contract Closeout: Provide Maintenance Data and Manufacturer's recommendations on cleaning.

-1.03 MAINTENANCE MATERIAL SUBMITTALS

-- A. Furnish extra materials that match and are from same production runs as products installed and that are packaged with protective covering and identified with labels describing contents. - 1.
-Tile and Trim Units: Furnish quantity of full-size units equal to 3 percent of amount installed for each type, composition, color, pattern, and size indicated.

-- A. Furnish tile conforming to the Standard Grade Requirements of ANSI A137.1. - Coefficient of Friction: Slip resistant in accordance with the Ceramic Tile Institute, i.e. a static coefficient of friction of not less than 0.60 when tested in accordance with ASTM C 1028-89 as modified by the Ceramic Tile Institute - B. Provide materials obtained from only one source for each type of tile, grout and color to minimize variations in appearance and quality.

-A. Deliver packaged materials and store in original containers with seals unbroken and labels intact until time of use, in accordance with manufacturer's directions.
+Section 09 05 15 Color Design (for color selections). - 1.02 ACTION SUBMITTALS - A. Product Data: Manufacturer's product data and written instructions for recommended installation and maintenance practices for each type of product indicated. - B. Samples: - 1.
+Two samples of each type and composition of tile and for each color and finish required. - Assembled samples, with grouted joints, for each type and composition of tile and for each color and finish required. - a.
+Mount on 24 Inches square plywood or hardboard backing. - 3.
+Stone thresholds in 6-inch lengths. - C. Contract Closeout: Provide Maintenance Data and Manufacturer's recommendations on cleaning. - 1.03 MAINTENANCE MATERIAL SUBMITTALS - A. Furnish extra materials that match and are from same production runs as products installed and that are packaged with protective covering and identified with labels describing contents. - 1.
+Tile and Trim Units: Furnish quantity of full-size units equal to 3 percent of amount installed for each type, composition, color, pattern, and size indicated. - 1.04 QUALITY ASSURANCE - A. Furnish tile conforming to the Standard Grade Requirements of ANSI A137.1. - Coefficient of Friction: Slip resistant in accordance with the Ceramic Tile Institute, i.e. a static coefficient of friction of not less than 0.60 when tested in accordance with ASTM C 1028-89 as modified by the Ceramic Tile Institute - B. Provide materials obtained from only one source for each type of tile, grout and color to minimize variations in appearance and quality. - 1.05 DELIVERY, STORAGE, AND HANDLING - A. Deliver packaged materials and store in original containers with seals unbroken and labels intact until time of use, in accordance with manufacturer's directions. - 1.06 PROJECT CONDITIONS - A. Continuously heat areas to receive tile to 50 degrees F. for at least 48 hours prior to installation, when project conditions are such that heating is required.

-- A. Continuously heat areas to receive tile to 50 degrees F. for at least 48 hours prior to installation, when project conditions are such that heating is required. - 1.
-Maintain 50 degrees F. temperature continuously during and after installation as recommended by tile manufacturer but not less than 7 days. - B. Maintain a minimum lighting level of 50 fc during installation.
+- 1. Maintain 50 degrees F. temperature continuously during and after installation as recommended by tile manufacturer but not less than 7 days. - B. Maintain a minimum lighting level of 50 fc during installation.

 - A. Equivalent tile products by the following manufacturers are acceptable: - 1.
 American Olean Tile Company, Lansdale, Pennsylvania. - 2.
 Crossville Inc., Crossville, Tennessee - 3.
 Dal-Tile Corporation, Dallas, Texas. - 4.
 Floor Gres Ceramiche, Italy. - 5.
 Florida Tile Industries, Lakeland, Florida. - 6.
 Lone Star Porcelain Mosaic Tile, Dallas, Texas. - 7.
 Mohawk. - 8.
-United States Ceramic Tile Co., East Spatra, Ohio. - B. Alternate manufacturers: Products produced by other manufacturers that fully meet or exceed the specified requirements may be considered under provisions of Section 01 25 00 Substitution Procedures and Section 01 60 00 Product Requirements.

-- A. General: Comply with ANSI standard referenced with products and materials indicated for setting and grouting. - B. Porcelain Floor Tile: 12 inches by 24 inches by 5/16 inch, cushioned edge, unglazed, color to be selected from standard colors available. - C. Porcelain Wall Tile (Field): Size 12 inches by 24 inches by 5/16 inch, cushioned edge, unpolished, colors to be selected from standard colors available. - 1.
-Internal and Exterior Corners: Field-butted square, except use square corner, combination angle and stretcher type cap. - D. Marble Thresholds: Provide sound Group "A" marble with an abrasive hardness of not less than 10.0, when tested in accordance with ASTM C 241.
-Color of marble threshold to be selected by the Project Engineer / MDOT Architect from manufacturer's full range of standard colors.
+United States Ceramic Tile Co., East Spatra, Ohio. - B. Substitutions that fully meet or exceed the specified requirements may be considered under provisions of Section 01 25 00 Substitution Procedures and Section 01 60 00 Product Requirements. - 2.02 MATERIALS - A. General: Comply with ANSI standard referenced with products and materials indicated for setting and grouting. - B. Porcelain Floor Tile: 12 inches by 24 inches by 5/16 inch, cushioned edge, unglazed, color to be selected from standard colors available. - C. Porcelain Tile Base: 12 inches by 24 inches by 5/16 inch, cushioned edge, unglazed, color to be selected from standard colors available. - D. Porcelain Wall Tile: Size 12 inches by 24 inches by 5/16 inch, cushioned edge, unpolished, colors to be selected from standard colors available. - E. Threshold: Stainless Steel transition strip equal to Schluter Reno-TK.